COVID-19 Heralds Mass Cleanup in Ghanaian Capital

 “It is the opportunity for local assemblies to keep their environments clean, considering the pressure which might come on all our health facilities.
 It is the best way to prevent sanitation-related diseases, so it is surely a step in the right direction to keep it clean and also have a feeling of what a clean Ghana will be like,” he said.

-Accra needs more focus on investment, access, education and awareness for long-term improvements, he said.

 This is something Williams Anarfi also hopes to see.
-The medical doctor is also involved in recycling and sanitation initiatives and outreach in Ghana.
+He is also involved in recycling and sanitation initiatives and outreach in Ghana.

 He blames Accra’s sanitation issues on poor city planning, a lack of enforcement and lack of awareness on sanitation issues.
 He also said he wants to see more focus on recycling.
 Tackling these issues now was crucial, he said.